notacoham/ignore-cli/README.md

 # What and why

+**NOTE:** This project was made for the `Boot.dev 2025 Hackathon`, If you are here for the hackathon, Welcome fellow adventurers!

 If you're anything like me, you always find yourself asking the question:
 `What file types go into a .gitignore?` or